 There are momentary lapses when changing songs within streaming services compared with using the apps directly, but we’re talking blink-and-you’ll-miss-it spells of time.
 We’re genuinely pleased; when a product is as much about the software as the hardware, it’s crucial it works.

-The rPlay supports PCM files up to 24-bit/192kHz - the DTS PlayFi app has a ‘Critical Listening’ mode that allows native streaming up to 192kHz without downsampling.
+The rPlay supports PCM files up to 24-bit/192kHz, but while the DTS PlayFi app has a ‘Critical Listening’ mode that allows native streaming up to 192kHz without downsampling the feature isn't supported on this product.

 Ease of use